AbdulhadyAR/Two-and-a-half-men/README.md

 ![Sentiment classifier result](/assets/img/sentiment-classifier-results.png)

-The evaluation shows logistic regression performs best overall with 83% accuracy and strong F1 scores for neutral (0.87) and positive (0.83) sentiments.
-While Naive Bayes handles negative reviews slightly better (F1=0.71) and SVM excels at neutral recall (96%), all models struggle with negative sentiment detection (30-60% recall).
+According to the analysis, logistic regression achieves the highest accuracy of 83%, alongside F1 scores of 0.87 and 0.83 for neutral and positive sentiments, respectively.
+Although Naive Bayes performs better with negative sentiments (F1=0.71) and SVM performs better with neutral recall (96%), all models struggle with detecting negative sentiment, ranging from 30-60% recall.

 ![confusion matrix](/assets/img/confusion-matrix.png)

 Logistic regression emerges as the preferred default choice, with potential adjustments to class weighting for improved negative detection.
 The consistent challenges with negative sentiment classification across models may indicate underlying dataset limitations.

-## Final Verdict: The Numbers Don’t Lie
+## Final Say: The Numbers Don’t Lie

-The data paints a clear picture: Two and a Half Men thrived under Charlie Sheen’s lead, with consistently high ratings (7.5–8.2) and strong viewer engagement.
-His departure marked a turning point—while Ashton Kutcher’s arrival brought temporary curiosity (evidenced by vote spikes), the show never fully recovered its original appeal.
-Ratings dropped by 20% in Season 9 and continued to decline, settling at 5.4 by the finale.
+The figures tell a story: Two and a Half Men was exceptionally successful with Sheen as the lead, maintaining consistent high ratings and viewer engagement.
+His departure coincided with a drop in ratings; though Ashton Kutcher's addition sparked short-lived interest (as indicated by the vote spikes), the show never regained its charm.
+In Season 9, ratings dropped by 20% and settled at 5.4 by the series finale.

-Machine learning models confirmed what fans felt: seasons and cast changes were the top predictors of success, far outweighing other factors.
-Random Forest outperformed XGBoost in capturing trends (R²=0.90), while sentiment analysis revealed lingering nostalgia for Sheen (the word "Charlie" dominated positive reviews).
-Though the show survived the transition, the data suggests some chemistry is simply irreplaceable.
+Machine learning models revealed what loyal fans already knew: cast and season changes were the show's biggest predictors of success, far outweighing everything else.
+Random Forest proved better than XGBoost at capturing trends (R²=0.90), and through sentiment analysis, it was clear that fans still held affection for Sheen (the name “Charlie” came up most among positive reviews).
+While the show was able to survive post-Sheen, data indicates that some chemistry cannot be duplicated.

-This project highlights how data science can decode cultural shifts—proving that even in entertainment, numbers often tell the most honest story.
+This work demonstrates the power of data science in analyzing shifts in culture—and shows how, even in the entertainment world, statistics often reveal the unfiltered truth.

 ## Reference
 [Two and a Half Men - IMDB](https://www.imdb.com/title/tt0369179/reviews/?ref_=ttep_ql_2)